This tour is currently unavailable.

 The first stop of the tour is at the Sands Space History Center.
 There, join a docent guide and learn about the history of all of the launch complexes of Cape Canaveral and the Eastern Test Range.
 See launch vehicle components and control systems, some dating back to the 1950s!

-Fun fact: This museum was named after Major General Harry James Sands, Jr., who was instrumental in preserving Cape Canaveral Air Force Station history.
+Fun fact: This museum was named after Major General Harry James Sands, Jr., who was instrumental in preserving the history of what is now Cape Canaveral Space Force Station.

 Air Force Space & Missile Museum and Blockhouse 26